SakibAhmedShuva/COCO-JSON-Segmentation-Visualizer/README.md

 # COCO JSON Segmentation Visualizer

-A simple and efficient tool for visualizing COCO format annotations including bounding boxes, segmentation masks, and category labels using Jupyter Notebook.
+A simple and efficient tool for visualizing COCO format annotations from Label Studio or other platforms including bounding boxes, segmentation masks, and category labels using Jupyter Notebook.

 ## Overview